 Fruits, vegetables, pasta, breads, grains, and beans contain carbohydrates.
 Some carbohydrates are better choices than others, and looking beyond the term “carbohydrates” can be difficult when managing blood sugar.
 However, going beyond the food label can open up your world to enjoying foods you love in a healthy and safe way.

-I hear PWD say things like, “I cannot have fruit because fruit contains sugar,” or “I cannot eat pasta because pasta raises your blood sugar.”
-I recently helped an individual with Type 1 diabetes let go of her perceptions that fruit was bad for her.
+I hear PWD say things like, “I can't have fruit because fruit contains sugar,” or “I can't eat pasta because pasta raises your blood sugar.”
+I recently helped an individual with type 1 diabetes let go of her perceptions that fruit was bad for her.
 While fruit and pasta do contain carbohydrates, how much you eat and what you eat with the food greatly influence blood sugar management.

 While there are over 100 diets to choose from, there is no one-diet-fits-all.

 In May of this year, the American Diabetes Association released its Nutrition Therapy for Adults with Diabetes or Prediabetes consensus report.
 In it, the American Diabetes Association lists several recommendations including the need for an individualized eating plan that is ever-changing based on the person’s needs.
 I have always believed in the importance of individualized eating plans over standardized diets.
 What works for one person may not work for another.
 I recently tried a diet that made a lot of sense, yet I felt restricted and frustrated trying to keep up with the amount and type of food to eat at each meal.